-Once the big ears are engaged you can further increase the sink rate by pushing on the accelerator bar, however NEVER try to pull the Big Ears in if the accelerator is already pushed.
-The lower angle of attack and the act of deflating the tips can lead to a major deflation.
-Always make the Big Ears first and then apply the speed bar.
-Whilst it is possible to enter a spiral dive whilst holding in Big Ears, the high forces applied to the lower lines could exceed the breaking strain of the lines leading to equipment failure!
+Once the ears are engaged you can further increase the sink rate by pushing the accelerator.
+Whilst it is possible to enter a spiral dive whilst holding in the ears, the high forces applied to the lower lines could exceed the breaking strain, leading to equipment failure!